Japanese Beetles

 japanese_beetle_damage

-Japanese beetles directly damage landscape plants as adults while the larvae (grubs) damage turf grass.
-Adult beetle activity in this area commonly peaks during mid July through mid August.
-Adults feed during the day, consuming both flowers and foliage, favoring hot weather and plants growing in full sun.
-Adult females feed and lay eggs throughout the summer, ultimately laying 40-60 eggs in the soil.
+Japanese beetles directly damage landscape plants as adults, while the larvae (grubs) damage turf grass.
+Adult beetle activity in this area commonly peaks during mid-July through mid-August.
+Adults feed during the day, consuming flowers and foliage, favoring hot weather, and growing plants in full sun.
+Adult females feed and lay eggs throughout the summer, laying 40-60 eggs in the soil.
 Eggs are only 1-3″ in the soil, a relatively shallow depth.
-The key for egg survival is adequate soil moisture.
-So, in a wet summer or in lawns that are irrigated regularly, the population has a greater chance of survival and increases.
+The key to egg survival is adequate soil moisture.
+So, in a wet summer or in lawns irrigated regularly, the population has a greater chance of survival and increases.
 Conversely, grub survival decreases under conditions of extended drought.
-Grubs hatch in 10-12 days and feed on turf grass roots until fall.
-By late October to November, when soil temperatures drop, grubs cease feeding and move down 6-12″ in the soil.
-Come spring, grubs move upward and continue to feed on grass roots.
-Grubs mature, molt, and pupate from late May through June completing the life cycle.
-Check out the video below from Penn State University regarding the life cycle of the invasive Japanese beetles.

 Photo of Japanese Beetle